phblj/phblj.github.io/source/The-Condors-Nest/index.md

 We're getting married at a property about an hour north of San Diego called The Condor's Nest.

+## Can I bring...

+#### My kids?

+Definitely!
+We'll do our best to keep them occupied during the reception if they're school-aged.
 Your children are definitely invited to the wedding and reception.

-Every invitation comes with an implicit +1.
+#### A date?

+Absolutely!
+If we failed to make it clear, every invitation comes with an implicit +1.
+If you want to bring more than just a +1, let us know-- we may have a bit of extra flexibility.

+## What's the venue like?

 The wedding will be outdoors.
+It's at 3pm, and it's supposed to be warm (upper 70s/low 80s) that time of year.
 We'll have some shade and refreshment available.